Ameek-Sidhu/PCA-NGC2023/README.md

 # PCA-NGC2023
-Code for Principal Component Analysis of PAH fluxes in reflection nebula NGC 2023
+Python code for Principal Component Analysis of PAH fluxes in reflection nebula NGC 2023

-The code runs with python 3

-The code needs following packages
+Following packages are required to run the code:

 To run the code